 Sublime text editor - a simple but powerful text editor that is ‘code aware’

-Visual Studio Code - an alternative to Sublime and an excellent choice for working with scripts outside of RStudio.
+Visual Studio Code - an excellent choice for working with virtually any kind of code outside of RStudio.
+We’ll use this later in the semester for connecting to and working with GitHub repositories.

 XCode developer tools - Only download if running Mac OS on your laptop.

-Cygwin - Only download if running a Windows OS on your laptop.
-Cygwin will give your system more linux-like capabilities
+Cygwin - Cygwin will give your system more linux-like capabilities